Thumb Sucking

 The orthodontic treatment for your child will be prescribed after we have determined the kind of issues that may have developed due to the habit of thumb sucking.
 Certain treatments involve the use of spacers or plates that help in future oral growth.
 These treatments also prevent dental issues from developing.
 In some cases, we may use lingual or metal braces for correcting misalignment and crossbites.

-If your child is 5 years or older and continues to suck their thumb or fingers, you should visit our office in Arlington, Mechanicsville, Charlottesville, Ruckersville and Woodbridge.
+If your child is 5 years or older and continues to suck their thumb or fingers, you should visit our office in Arlington, Mechanicsville, Charlottesville, Ruckersville, and Woodbridge.
 This is an important stage in their dental and oral development and it is essential to stop the habit.
 When malocclusions and other issues are stopped in time, it can help prevent the need for orthognathic surgery in the future.